HEASARC/heasarc-tutorials/tutorials/useful_high_energy_tools/heasoftpy/heasoftpy-getting-started.md

 ### Inputs

+- The ObsID of the NuSTAR data used in example 4.
+- The ObsIDs of the NICER data used in example 5.

 ### Outputs

+- A filtered pre-processed NICER event list.
+- Partially processed NuSTAR data.
+- Processed NICER data.

 ### Runtime

-As of {Date}, this notebook takes ~{N}s to run to completion on Fornax using the 'Default Astrophysics' image and the '{name: size}’ server with NGB RAM/ NCPU.
+As of 9th October 2025, this notebook takes ~20m to run to completion on Fornax, using the 'small' server with 8GB RAM/ 2 cores.

 ## Imports